BriceChivu/Products_damage_claims/README.md

 * On the bottom left corner, we have the claims in regards to their orderlines.
 * Lastly, the graph at the bottom right corner is displaying the claims value per consignee.

-One can easily note that one oderline (80202555) contributes for a huge percentage of the claims value (more than 60%)
+One can easily note that 1 orderline (80202555) contributes for a huge percentage of the claims value (more than 60%).
+This orderline contains Lancome products and was shipped to the consignee Shilla on February 5th.
+It is clear that this orderline distorts the analysis.
+Let's try to exclude it from the graph.